cj-mills/christianjmills/_posts/2021-7-27-Barracuda-PoseNet-Tutorial-V2-3.md

 #### Method Steps

 1. Check whether to use the GPU
-2. If using GPU
+   1. If using GPU
-   1. Call `ProcessImageGPU()` method
+      1. Call `ProcessImageGPU()` method using the name of the `preProcessFunction`
       2. Initialize `input` with pixel data from `rTex`
-3. If using CPU
+   2. If using CPU
       1. Initialize `input` with pixel data from `rTex`
       2. Download Tensor data to `float` array
       3. Call the appropriate preprocessing function for the current model type
       4. Update `input` with the new color values

 #### Code